-- Large enough to see but not too distracting (learn more about “overly aggressive” CTAs)
+- Large enough to see but not too distracting

-When to use a call-to-action
+When to Use a Call-To-Action

 A CTA is viable marketing tool for any firm, no matter the stage or size.
 Maybe your business is just taking off and you want prospects to learn more.
 Maybe you have a distinguished financial services brand and a full team so your goal is to have prospects schedule a meeting with one of your advisors.
 In any case and at any time, CTAs can help move visitors in the right direction for your business.

+Adding a CTA to your Twenty Over Ten site is easy and quick to do.
 Once logged into your Twenty Over Ten account:

 Highlight your title and select the link icon to open link upload menu.

 Click the box in the lower left-hand corner to open the link in a new browser tab.
 After you have made your changes, click the insert button.